gsidhu/buzee-tauri/logbook.md

 - Disable default right-click context menu.
 - Put double quotes on punctuation marks when cleaning query to make it work with the MATCH syntax
 - [x] Display counter of number of files logged when indexing during onboarding.
+- Add a Preview sidebar that shows a thumbnail and complete metadata of the selected file.